pseeth/otoworld/README.md

 # Reinforcement learning for computer audition
+Applying reinforcement learning to perform source separation.

 Authors: Grant Gasser, David Terpay, Omkar Ranadive

 Advisor: Prem Seetharaman

-Applying reinforcement learning to perform source separation.

 ### Requirements:

 #### Environment
-We recommend using a conda environment for this project:
+We recommend using a conda environment for this project.
+Run this to install the correct packages:
-* `conda create -n myenv python=3.7`
+* `conda create -f conda-env.yml`
-* Then activate the environment: `conda activate myenv`
+* Then activate the environment: `conda activate rl-audition`

 #### Installing the Pyroomacoustics Package
 Since we use a newer version than what is available through traditional install methods, it is necessary